northeastern-rc/rc-public-documentation/docs/source/software/conda.md

 :::{code-block} bash
 conda install [packagename]
 :::

-To deactivate the current, active Conda environment
+To deactivate the current active Conda environment
 :::{code-block} bash
 conda deactivate
 :::

 To delete a Conda environment and all of its related packages, run:
 :::{code-block} bash
 conda remove -n <yourenvironmentname> --all